How to perform a manual Azure Active Directory synchronization.

-You can see here that an inbound & inboud sync has happened from the local domain to the Office 365 (M365tips.onmicrosoft.com) domain.
-(AAD)
+You can see here that an inbound & inboud sync happened from the local domain to the Office 365 (M365tips.onmicrosoft.com) domain (AAD).

 How does Azure AD work?

-The metaverse is a storage area that contains the aggregated identity information (and object) of multiple connected data sources.
+The metaverse is a storage area that contains the aggregated identity information (and object) from multiple connected data sources.
 From Active Directory to AAD.
-If you want to understand exactly how this works, click the link below the picture.
+If you would like to understand exactly how this works press the link below the picture.

-Azure Active Directory (Azure AD) is a comprehensive identity as a service (IDaaS) solution used by millions of organisations, covering all aspects of identity, access management and security.
-Azure AD has more than one billion user identities and helps users sign in and access them securely:
+Azure Active Directory (Azure AD) is a comprehensive identity as a service (IDaaS) solution used by millions of organizations, covering all aspects of identity, access management and security.
+Azure AD has more than a billion user identities and helps users sign in and securely access both:

-- External sources, such as Microsoft Office 365, the Azure portal and thousands of other Software-as-a-Service (SaaS) applications.
+- External resources, such as Microsoft Office 365, the Azure portal and thousands of other Software-as-a-Service (SaaS) applications.

-- Internal resources, such as applications on an organisation's corporate network and intranet, along with any cloud applications developed by that organisation.
+- Internal resources, such as applications on an organization's corporate network and intranet, along with any cloud applications developed by that organization.

-Organisations can use Azure AD if they have a 'full cloud presence', or as a 'hybrid' deployment if they have an on-premises workload.
-A hybrid deployment of Azure AD can be part of a strategy for an organisation to migrate its IT resources to the cloud, or to continue integrating existing on-premises infrastructure alongside new cloud services.
+Organizations can use Azure AD if they have a "full cloud presence ijzn," or as a "hybrid" deployment if they have on-premises workloads.
+A hybrid deployment of Azure AD can be part of a strategy for an organization to migrate its IT resources to the cloud, or to continue to integrate existing on-premises infrastructure alongside new cloud services.

-Historically, 'hybrid' organisations have viewed Azure AD as an extension of their existing on-premises infrastructure.
-In these implementations, the on-premises identity governance administration, Windows Server Active Directory or other internal directory systems, are the control points, and users and groups are synchronised from these systems to a cloud directory such as Azure AD.
+Historically, "hybrid" organizations have viewed Azure AD as an extension of their existing on-premises infrastructure.
+In these implementations, the on-premises identity governance administration, Windows Server Active Directory or other internal directory systems, are the control points, and users and groups are synchronized from these systems to a cloud directory such as Azure AD.
 Once these identities are in the cloud, they can be made available to Office 365, Azure and other applications.

 These are the 10 success factors when setting up Microsoft Teams

-Tutorial: How to prevent new Microsoft Teams from being created?
+Tutorial: How to prevent the creation of new Microsoft Teams ?